Parts of England officially fall into drought after months of scant rainfall – KION546

 The announcement Friday puts the declared area under an amber drought alert, meaning several indicators — including rainfall, river levels and flows, reservoir storage and groundwater levels — are very low.

+Thirteen rivers that the Environment Agency monitors as indicators of wider conditions are at their lowest levels ever recorded, while soil moisture is comparable to the end of the 1975-76 drought, one of the country’s most severe.
+That drought was also triggered by a combination of extreme heat and consecutive months of low rainfall.

-The amber alert is one tier below the more severe red alert and means that there is likely to be stress on water supply sources, reduced agricultural and crop yields, localized wildfires and impacts on wildlife and their habitats, according to a report from the country’s Environment Agency, which convenes the National Drought Group.
+The amber alert is one tier below the more severe red alert and means that there is likely to be stress on water supply sources, reduced agricultural and crop yields, localized wildfires and impacts on wildlife and their habitats, according to a previous report by the Environment Agency.

 Concerns grow over food security

-While the lack of rain and heat are the drivers of the drought, around 3.1 billion liters of water are lost every day in England and Wales through leaks in the nations’ aging infrastructure.
-Consumer groups and experts have called on water companies to do more to plug leaks.

-Liz Bentley, CEO of the Royal Meteorological Society, said that there were real concerns about the impact of the drought on food security.
+Liz Bentley, CEO of the Royal Meteorological Society, said that there were already concerns about the impact of drought on food supplies and affordability.

 “There’s a number of crops that are really struggling due to either lack of rainfall, like the potato crop here relies on rainfall, they don’t usually take water from anywhere else to irrigate the fields.
 And even some of the other crops that do take water from from rivers, for example, to irrigate fields, they’re really struggling at the moment,” Bentley told CNN.